Understanding the Costs of Medicare Part C

 Out-of-pocket Maximum

-- You have the plan’s out-of-pocket maximum.
-Your plan pays 100% of your costs after you reach the limit.
+- Your plan will set an out-of-pocket maximum.
+Your plan pays 100% of your costs for the rest of the year after you reach the limit.

 Original Medicare does not have an out-of-pocket maximum.
-Members will pay 20% of the cost of services unless they choose to add coverage like Part D or Medigap.
-Medicare Supplement plans (Medigap) can be added to Original Medicare to cover costs like deductibles, copays and coinsurance.
+Members pay 20% of the cost of most services unless they choose to add a Medicare Supplement plan (Medigap), which helps out-of-pocket costs.

 What Is Included With Medicare Part C?

-Medicare Advantage (Part C) replaces Original Medicare (Part A & B), but offers the same Part A & B benefits or coverages as Original Medicare.
-Along with receiving Part A & B benefits, Medicare Part C often bundles your benefits with additional ones like dental, hearing, vision, and prescription drug coverage.
+Medicare Advantage (Part C) replaces Original Medicare (Part A & B), but offers at least the same coverage as Original Medicare.
+Medicare Part C plans often feature additional benefits like dental, hearing, vision, and prescription drug coverage.

-When you have Medicare Part C, your Part C benefits ID card replaces your Medicare ‘Red, White & Blue’ card at every visit.
+When you have Medicare Part C, your benefits ID card replaces your Medicare ‘Red, White & Blue’ card at every visit.

 What Costs Do I Pay With Medicare Part C?

-Your costs with a Medicare Advantage plan can vary based on things like how often you visit your doctor, if your primary doctor is in-network or out-of-network, and your prescription drug needs.
+Your costs with a Medicare Advantage plan can vary based on how often you visit your doctor, whether your primary doctor is in-network, and your prescription drug needs.
 When it’s time to compare your options, consider these tips:

-- Part C does have a provider network. [i] You can contact a GoHealth licensed insurance agent or the plan to find out if your doctor is in-network.
-Receiving care out-of-network may not be covered thus increasing your cost considerably.
+- Part C plans usually have a provider network.
+You can contact a GoHealth licensed insurance agent or the plan to find out if your doctor is in-network.
+Receiving care out-of-network may increase your costs considerably.

-- Deductibles and copays can add up if you anticipate frequent doctor visits or the need for specialty care.
+- Copays can add up if you anticipate frequent doctor visits or the need for specialty care.
 It may be helpful to compare your Medicare Advantage plan costs alongside Original Medicare and Medicare Supplement coverage.

-- Prescription drugs (Part D) are usually covered with a Medicare Advantage Plan.
-Original Medicare requires members to add Part D coverage, which has its own monthly premium.
+- Prescription drugs are usually covered with a Medicare Advantage Plan.
+To get coverage for most prescriptions, Original Medicare requires members to add a standalone Medicare Part D plan, which has its own monthly premium.
 Either way, you should make sure your prescriptions are covered by any Part D plan you choose.

-If you’re looking for quick plan comparisons and straightforward answers to your Medicare questions, GoHealth can help.
-A GoHealth licensed insurance agent can compare all the plans available to you side-by-side and find the plan that meets your needs.
+If you’re looking for quick plan comparisons and straightforward answers to your Medicare questions, a GoHealth licensed insurance agent can help.